vedranbrozovic/NBA_fantasy-tams/README.md

 This project represents a collection of efforts to retrieve and analyze the data for our game.

-Big thanks to the team of nba_api which makes this easier, make sure to follow it here: https://github.com/swar/nba_api
+Big thanks to the team of nba_api which makes this easier, make sure to follow it here: https://github.com/swar/nba_api Also special thanks to liannewriting for the starting point on the code: https://github.com/liannewriting/data-science-project-from-scratch-youtube-nba

 ## Files:
 * Excel with chosen teams & order